10 favorite foods that don't taste the same as when you were a kid

 1. Kraft Macaroni & Cheese Dinner

-Earlier this week, Kraft acknowledged that it quietly changed the recipe of its creamy treat, replacing artificial coloring such as yellow 5 and yellow 6 with natural spices like paprika and turmeric.
+In 2016, Kraft acknowledged that it quietly changed the recipe of its creamy treat, replacing artificial coloring such as yellow 5 and yellow 6 with natural spices like paprika and turmeric.
 Over 50 million boxes sold without any uproar or particular notice.
 It had changed before.
 If you look at boxes from the 1950s you'll note the ingredients were "Sharp American cheddar cheese, with added skimmilk solids, salt, sodium phosphate and artificial color."

 2. Cadbury Creme Egg's

-A little over two years ago, candymaker Mars shrunk the size of the bar, reducing it for the first time in over 80 years.
+In the early 2010s, candymaker Mars shrunk the size of the bar, reducing it for the first time in over 80 years.

 Image: Bon Appetit